ttinoco/PFNET/python/docs/problems.rst

 Voltage magnitude regularization
 --------------------------------

-This function has type :data:`FUNC_TYPE_REG_VMAG <pfnet.FUNC_TYPE_REG_VMAG>`.
+This function is associated with the string ``'voltage magnitude regularization'``.
 It penalizes deviations of bus voltage magnitudes from ideal values.
 It is defined by the expression

 .. math::